InTEGr8or/fsharp-language-reference-notebook/README.md

 An executable REPL of the [F# Language Reference](https://docs.microsoft.com/en-us/dotnet/fsharp/language-reference)

+Clone this repo locally and you'll be able to run and modify all the Language Reference code in Dotnet Notebook context.
+(You have to have the Dotnet Notebokk extension installed in VS Code)

 NOTE: Code harvesting process is contained in the [[scrape_docs.dib]] Notebook, which is easy to run in the REPL.

 As I taught myself FSharp yesterday, I studied the Microsoft Docs F# Language Reference, copying the code snippets into my `dotnet fsi` REPL, which was very helpful for understanding.